Cheraw: 17th century

-In 1600, they may have numbered 1,200.
+In 1600 CE, they may have numbered 1,000.
 In 1670, they left their homes near present-day Asheville to settle on the lower Yadkin River, then the Dan River in Rockingham County.
 By 1672, they may have moved to the Stokes County region, near the Saura Mountains.

-In 1670, German explorer John Lederer, departing from Fort Henry in Virginia Colony, explored deep into North Carolina and described a large town he called "Sara", in the mountains that "receive from the Spaniards the name of Suala".
-He wrote that the natives here mined cinnabar to make purple facepaint, and had cakes of salt.
+In 1670, John Lederer, departing from Fort Henry in Virginia Colony, explored deep into North Carolina and described a large town he called "Sara", in the mountains that "receive from the Spaniards the name of Suala".
+He wrote that the Natives here mined cinnabar to make purple facepaint, and had cakes of salt.

 James Needham and Gabriel Archer also explored the entire area from Fort Henry in 1671, and described this town as "Sarrah."

 18th century

+In 1700, they settled Upper Saura Village and Lower Saura Village along the River Dan.

-In 1710, due to attacks by the Seneca of the Iroquois Confederacy (Haudenosaunee) from the north (whose empire by then extended along the colonial frontier northward, with hunting grounds in the Ohio River valley and the St. Lawrence River valley), the Cheraw moved southeast and joined the Keyauwee Indians tribe.
-The Saura Indian villages, one known as Lower Sauratown and the other, Upper Sauratown, were at that time abandoned.
-Lower Sauratown was situated below the present town of Eden, near the mouth of Town Creek in northeastern Rockingham County, North Carolina, while Upper Sauratown was located in Stokes County, N.C.
+In 1710, due to attacks by the Seneca of the Haudenosaunee from the north, the Cheraw moved southeast and joined the Keyauwee Indians tribe.

-The Saura nation were recorded in The Journal of Barnwell as maintaining a village on the east bank of the upper branches of the Pee Dee River circa the Tuscarora War in 1712.
+The Cheraw were recorded in The Journal of Barnwell as maintaining a village on the east bank of the upper branches of the Pee Dee River circa the Tuscarora War in 1712.
 Some Cheraw fought with colonizers in the Tuscarora War.

-In 1712, John Barnwell led a force of 400-500 troops against the Tuscarora in North Carolina.
+In 1712, John Barnwell led a force of 400 to 500 troops against the Tuscarora in North Carolina.
 Almost all his forces were Indians, organized into four companies, based in part on tribal and cultural factors.
 The 1st and 2nd companies were made up of Indians with strong ties to South Carolina.
 The 3rd company was of "northern Indians" who lived farther from Charles Town and whose allegiance was not as strong.
 They included the Catawba, Waxaw, Wateree, and Congaree, among others.

 The 4th company was of northern Indians who lived even farther away and whose allegiance was still weaker.
-Among this group were the Saraw, Saxapahaw, Peedee, Cape Fear, Hoopengs, and others.
+Among this group were the Saraw, Saxapahaw, Pedee, Cape Fear, Hoopengs, and others.
 This 4th company was noted for high levels of desertion.

 Historian Alan Gallay has speculated that the Saura and Saxapahaw people deserted Barnwell's army because their villages were likely to be attacked by the Tuscarora in vengeance for assisting colonizers in the war.
 Gallay described the approximate location of the Saura homeland as "about 60 miles upriver from the Peedees", whose home is described as "on the Peedee River about 80 miles west of the coast".
 This puts the Saura in the general vicinity of the upper Dan and Yadkin rivers.